 City of Abilene Receives Positive Rabies Result

-Abilene Animal Services has been advised, that one skunk submitted for analysis tested positive for rabies.
-The skunk was found near the 1100 Block of Highland Avenue in Abilene.
-At this time, there are no known human or domestic animal exposures to this skunk.
+Abilene Animal Services has been advised that one skunk submitted for analysis tested positive for rabies.
+The skunk was found near the 100 Block of Elmdale Rd in Abilene.
+Domestic pets are being confined due to possible exposure.

 Rabies is a deadly virus that affects the central nervous system.
 The virus is spread through the saliva of infected animals, so humans and animals can be infected through the bite of a rabid animal or by the saliva from such an animal contacting their mucous membranes or an open wound.
 Such contact with a rabid animal can only be treated through a series of shots administered by a healthcare professional.